EleutherAI/gpt-neox/README.md

 If you are looking for our TPU codebase, see [GPT-Neo](https://github.com/EleutherAI/gpt-neo).

 GPT-NeoX is under active development and rough around the edges.
-GPT-NeoX is a complicated beast that will take time and patients to work on any specific environment.
+GPT-NeoX is a complicated beast that will take time and patience to work on any specific environment.

 ## Getting Started